top of page

 Even when place loses its way and jumps down a rabbit hole of grossly inappropriate ventures like now, many believe that the mystic realm's supernatural powers will ALWAYS prevail over any human-use, inappropriate intent, given time.

-Between the new "absentee stewards" connected to apparent spiritual and quasi-spiritual organizations and Earth's vibrational frequency increasing, one would've naturally hoped the medicine wheel of the sacred land would now be gathering some serious new momentum.
+Between the new "absentee stewards" connected to apparent spiritual and quasi-spiritual organizations and Earth's vibrational frequency increasing, one would've naturally hoped the once-majestic medicine wheel of the sacred land would now be gathering serious new momentum.

 Editorial addendum